vpcarroll15/personal/music/reviews/king_apathy/wounds.md

 so heavy and distorted that it was possible to listen to it all the way through and not think about them.
 With *Wounds*, this is impossible.
-The album starts with a spoken-word piece about the damage that humans are doing to the environment, and that theme continues to be developed throughout.
+The album starts with a spoken-word piece about the damage that humans are doing to the environment, and that theme is developed throughout.
 I find spoken-word stuff offputting in metal music, and frankly I think that it does some aesthetic damage here.
 It just doesn't seem to be integrated well.
 Lyrics have never been this band's strong point, anyway.
 There is never any verbal inventiveness, just nihilistic despair, which is exhausting.